 Located along Ireland’s Wild Atlantic Way, just outside the centre of Galway City, you’ll find this Irish art gallery.
 The Kenny Gallery has been selling the original work of Irish artists for over 75 years, specialising particularly in Contemporary Irish Art.

 The Kenny Gallery offerings a great collection of art and exhibitions from the 19th century to the 21st century.
 Throughout the year, the Irish gallery organises a host of solo and group exhibitions by visiting artists from around Ireland, Europe and further afield as well as helping to promote up and coming Irish talent.

 You can explore the works of Paul Henry and Sean Keating, two remarkable Irish artists along with other noble names like George Cample, Louis LE Brocque ad Andy Warhol.
-Its a thriving family run centre for the arts and should be on every art lovers list of places to visit.
+This is one of the family run art galleries in Ireland and is a thriving family run centre for the arts and should be on every art lovers list of places to visit.

 9.00am – 5:00pm, Monday to Saturday

 (Bindery: 7:00am – 4:30pm, Monday – Friday, Saturday By Appointment)